Picosecond laser test unit for photosensor characterization at ambient and low temperatures: Data analysis and methods

 The pulse integral data can also be used to define data quality cuts for selecting~SPE events, to extract the~SPE mean charge~$\mu_{\text{SPE}}$, and to compute the~PMT gain~$G$.
 Pulse integrals are converted to charge as above.
 Figure~\ref{fig:PulseCharge} shows an analyzed example spectrum, where the~DPE contamination in a proposed~SPE selection interval is indicated.
 The method to estimate the~DPE distribution is explained in the following.

-Assuming most entries originate from~SPE pulses, the histogram is self-convolved to determine the~DPE distribution's position and shape.
+Assuming that most entries originate from~SPE pulses, the histogram is self-convolved to determine the position and shape of the~DPE distribution.
 This self-convolution approach provides a model-independent estimate of the~DPE component, avoiding assumptions about the underlying~SPE shape and requiring only the measured pulse charge distribution.
-Since the~DPE shape is fixed, the number of~DPE events~$N_{\text{DPE}}$ is the sole free parameter in the following fit.
+Since the~DPE shape is fixed, the number of~DPE events~$N_{\text{DPE}}$ is the sole free parameter in the fit.
 The DPE fit is first performed on bins with charge greater than the~DPE peak.
-The resulting~DPE component is compared with the data, and bins in which it contributes $>75\,\%$ of the content are selected.
-A second fit restricted to these bins mitigates overestimation and yields more reliable results.
-In figure~\ref{fig:PulseCharge}, the solid turquoise line indicates the data range used for the fit, while the full~DPE component is depicted with a dash-dotted line.
+The resulting~DPE component is compared with the data, and bins in which it contributes~$>75\,\%$ of the content are selected.
+A second fit restricted to these bins mitigates overestimation and improves the stability of the~DPE estimation.
+In figure~\ref{fig:PulseCharge}, the solid cyan line indicates the data range used for the fit, while the full~DPE component is depicted with a dash-dotted line.

 The~SPE mean~$\mu_{\text{SPE}}$, standard deviation~$\sigma_{\text{SPE}}$, and the uncertainty of the~SPE mean charge are estimated directly from the data excluded from the~DPE fit.
-The~SPE mean from pulse integrals, here~$0.85\,\text{pC}$, is systematically lower than that from trace integrals, here~$0.99\,\text{pC}$, because the pulse integral method does not fully capture the pulse area (section~\ref{subsec:PulseCharacterization}).
+By excluding data clearly associated with~DPE events, this approach provides a slightly improved estimate compared to simply taking the mean of the entire distribution.
+The~SPE mean from pulse integrals, here~$0.85\,\text{pC}$, is systematically lower than that from trace integrals, here~$0.99\,\text{pC}$, because the pulse integral method does not fully capture the pulse area (Section~\ref{subsec:PulseCharacterization}).
 The pulse charge spectrum is approximated via~KDE.
 Lower and upper charge cuts for~SPE selection can be set using (i) the charge where the~KDE falls to~$50\,\%$ of its maximum and (ii) the~DPE peak, respectively.
 Here, the resulting~DPE contamination inside the chosen~SPE interval is~$\sim 2\,\%$, comparable to the~$\sim 1.4\,\%$ obtained from the trace charge model fit.
 Alternatively, data selection intervals can be defined in~PE units, e.g.,~$0.5$–$1.5$\,PE.